anvilproject/anvil-portal/content/data/data.md

 * [NIMH](https://nda.nih.gov/) - National Institute of Mental Health

-## Accessing AnVIL Data via Pre-Built Terra Workspaces
+## Accessing AnVIL Data via Terra Workspaces

-Currently, AnVIL data can be accessed through the pre-built Terra workspaces listed below.
+Currently, AnVIL data can be accessed through the Terra workspaces listed below.
 In the near future, the [Gen3 Data Explorer](https://gen3.org/) will allow for selection of datasets and the creation of virtual cohorts that can then be analyzed in a users personal or shared Terra workspace.

 To access data: